w3f/polkadot-wiki/docs/learn-scams.md

 ### Keep your personal data secure

-One should _never_ share their secret key with anyone, nor any other personal data.
-It is recommended to store your information safe on paper or on a hardware wallet.
-Never enter your seed or mnemonic phrase directly into a website.
+You should _never_ share your seed phrase, password, private keys or any other personal data with anyone.
 If you are concerned a wallet could be fake, please check out our official list of supported wallets [here](build-wallets).

+Some simple things that you can do to keep your assets and information secure from hackers:
+- Keep your seed phrase only on paper, in a secret and secure location.
+- DO NOT keep your seed phrase on any electronic medium, like the cloud, on your computer, on a USB drive etc.
+- Never enter your seed or mnemonic phrase directly into a website.
+- Your seed phrase is meant as a backup in case you lose access to your wallet.
+Use it only for that purpose and only in wallets you've used before and trust.
+- Your passwords should be strong and unique.
+It is recommended that you use a [password manager app](https://www.howtogeek.com/141500/why-you-should-use-a-password-manager-and-how-to-get-started/) to create and store your passwords.
+- Keep your computer free of malware.
+Although an antivirus can be of great help, it's not a panacea.
+Safe browsing and downloading is the only way to be sure your computer is clean.
+- Avoid installing browser extensions from sources you don't trust explicitly.
+- Store your assets in cold storage, like a hardware wallet or [Parity Signer](https://www.parity.io/signer/).

 ### Always check the source